EddyMedina/ELKproject/README.md

 Which URL do you navigate to in order to check that the ELK server is running?
 The ELKs servers public IP.

-## Bonus: Specific commands you need to run and download the playbook.
+## Bonus: Specific commands you need to run and download the playbook(s).

 To use the playbooks, we must perform the following steps: